adnanamin69/Ads-Sdk/README.md

 ```
 dependencies {
-    implementation("com.github.YourGitHubUsername:AdsSdk:<latest-version>")
+    implementation("com.github.adnanamin69:AdsSdk:1.0.0") // Use the latest release version from JitPack
 }
 ```
-Replace `YourGitHubUsername` with your GitHub username and `<latest-version>` with the latest release/tag from JitPack.
+Replace `1.0.0` with the latest version from the [JitPack Releases](https://jitpack.io/#adnanamin69/AdsSdk).

 ---